© Anna Mia Davidson

 Jeffrey Henson Scales • Photography Editor, The New York Times

-Henson Scales is an award-winning New York Times photography editor who has been co-editor of the annual Year in Pictures special section for over a dozen years and he also created and curated the photography column, “Exposures,” which was a photo essay column that ran in the Opinion section from 2011 through.
-2023.
-As a photographer, he is the author of three books of photographs, of which his most recent book, “In A Time of Panthers, The Early Photographs.” is an archive of photographs Mr. Henson Scales made as a teenager in Oakland of the Black Panther Party in the 60s.
+Henson Scales is an award-winning New York Times photography editor who has been co-editor of the annual Year in Pictures special section for over a dozen years and he also created and curated the photography column, “Exposures,” which was a photo essay column that ran in the Opinion section from 2011-2023.
+A photographer and author of three books of photographs, the most recent “In A Time of Panthers, The Early Photographs.” is an archive Mr. Henson Scales made as a teenager in Oakland of the Black Panther Party in the 60s.
 He also is a professor of photojournalism at New York University.

 ENVIRONMENTAL AWARD